paazmaya/shuji/README.md

 ## Version history

+* `v0.4.0` (2017-07)
+  - Minimum Node.js version lifted from `4.2.0` to `6.9.5`
 * `v0.3.1` (2016-08-08)
   - Test also in Windows, at [AppVeyor](https://ci.appveyor.com/project/paazmaya/shuji)
 * `v0.3.0` (2016-07-07)
   - Start using shared ESLint configuration #1
   - Test against Node.js v6
 * `v0.2.0` (2016-03-14)
   - Do not overwrite existing files, instead skip them
 * `v0.1.0` (2016-02-12)
   - Initial release which can make it happen

 ## License